MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

     alert_notification=alert_notification
 )

-# specify the frequency on which to run your monitor
+# Specify the schedule frequency.
 recurrence_trigger = RecurrenceTrigger(
-    frequency="day",
-    interval=1,
-    schedule=RecurrencePattern(hours=3, minutes=15)
+    frequency="<frequency-unit>",
+    interval=<interval>,
+    schedule=RecurrencePattern(hours=<start-hour>, minutes=<start-minutes>)
 )

-# create your monitor
+# Create the monitoring schedule.
 model_monitor = MonitorSchedule(
     name="credit_default_monitor_advanced",
     trigger=recurrence_trigger,
     create_monitor=monitor_definition
 )

+# Schedule the monitoring job.
 poller = ml_client.schedules.begin_create_or_update(model_monitor)
 created_monitor = poller.result()
 ```

 # [Studio](#tab/azure-studio)

-To set up advanced monitoring:
+To set up advanced monitoring, take the following steps:

+1. In [Azure Machine Learning studio](https://ml.azure.com), go to your workspace.
+1. Under **Manage**, select **Monitoring**, and then select **Add**.
-1. Complete the entires on the **Basic settings** page as described earlier in the [Set up out-of-box model monitoring](#set-up-out-of-box-model-monitoring) section.
+1. On the Basic settings page, enter information as described earlier in [Set up out-of-box model monitoring](#set-up-out-of-box-model-monitoring).
-1. Select **Next** to open the **Configure data asset** page of the **Advanced settings** section.
+1. Select **Next** to open the Configure data asset page of the **Advanced settings** section.
-1. **Add** a dataset to be used as the reference dataset.
+1. If you don't see the data asset that you want to use as a reference dataset, select **Add**.
 We recommend that you use the model training data as the comparison reference dataset for data drift and data quality.
 Also, use the model validation data as the comparison reference dataset for prediction drift.
+Add the data assets that you want to use.

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png" alt-text="Screenshot showing how to add datasets for the monitoring signals to use." lightbox="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png":::

-1. Select **Next** to go to the **Select monitoring signals** page.
-On this page, you see some monitoring signals already added (if you selected an Azure Machine Learning online deployment earlier).
-The signals (data drift, prediction drift, and data quality) use recent, past production data as the comparison reference dataset and use smart defaults for metrics and thresholds.
+1. Select **Next**.
+The **Select monitoring signals** page opens.
+If you selected an Azure Machine Learning online deployment earlier, you see some monitoring signals.
+The data drift, prediction drift, and data quality signals use recent, past production data as the comparison reference dataset and use smart defaults for metrics and thresholds.

     :::image type="content" source="media/how-to-monitor-models/model-monitoring-monitoring-signals.png" alt-text="Screenshot showing default monitoring signals." lightbox="media/how-to-monitor-models/model-monitoring-monitoring-signals.png":::

+1. Next to the data drift signal, select **Edit**.
-1. Select **Edit** next to the data drift signal.
+1. In the **Edit Signal** window, take the following steps to configure the data drift signal:
-1. Configure the data drift in the **Edit signal** window as follows:

-    1. In step 1, for the production data asset, select your model inputs dataset.
-Also, make the following selection:
+    1. In step 1, for the production data asset, select your model input data asset.
+Also select the lookback window size that you want to use.
-        - Select the desired lookback window size.
     1. In step 2, for the reference data asset, select your training dataset.
-Also, make the following selection:
-        - Select the target (output) column.
+Also select the target, or output, column.
-    1. In step 3, select to monitor drift for the top N most important features, or monitor drift for a specific set of features.
+    1. In step 3, select **Top N features** to monitor drift for the *N* most important features.
+Or select specific features if you want to monitor drift for a specific set.
-    1. In step 4, select your preferred metric and thresholds to use for numerical features.
+    1. In step 4, select the metric and threshold that you want to use for numerical features.
-    1. In step 5, select your preferred metric and thresholds to use for categorical features.
+    1. In step 5, select the metric and threshold that you want to use for categorical features.
+    1. Select **Save**.

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-configure-signals.png" alt-text="Screenshot showing how to configure selected monitoring signals." lightbox="media/how-to-monitor-models/model-monitoring-configure-signals.png":::

-1. Select **Save** to return to the **Select monitoring signals** page.
+1. On the Select monitoring signals page, select **Add**.
-1. Select **Add** to open the **Edit Signal** window.
-1. Select **Feature attribution drift (preview)** to configure the feature attribution drift signal as follows:
+1. On the Edit Signal window, Select **Feature attribution drift (PREVIEW)**, and then take the following steps to configure the feature attribution drift signal:

-    1. In step 1, select the production data asset that has your model inputs
-        - Also, select the desired lookback window size.
+    1. In step 1, select the production data asset that has your model inputs.
+Also select the lookback window size that you want to use.
     1. In step 2, select the production data asset that has your model outputs.
-        - Also, select the common column between these data assets to join them on.
-If the data was collected with the [data collector](how-to-collect-production-data.md), the common column is `correlationid`.
+Also select the common column to use to join the production data and the output data.
+If you use the [data collector](how-to-collect-production-data.md) to collect data, select **correlationid**.
-    1. (Optional)  If you used the data collector to collect data that has your model inputs and outputs already joined, select the joined dataset as your production data asset (in step 1)
+    1. (Optional) If you use the data collector to collect data that has your model inputs and outputs already joined, take the following steps:
+        1. In step 1, for the production data asset, select the joined dataset.
-        - Also, **Remove** step 2 in the configuration panel.
+        1. In step 2, select **Remove** to remove step 2 from the configuration panel.
-    1. In step 3, select your training dataset to use as the reference dataset.
-        - Also, select the target (output) column for your training dataset.
+    1. In step 3, for the reference dataset, select your training dataset.
+Also select the target, or output, column for your training dataset.
-    1. In step 4, select your preferred metric and threshold.
+    1. In step 4, select the metric and threshold that you want to use.
+    1. Select **Save**.

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-configure-feature-attribution-drift.png" alt-text="Screenshot showing how to configure feature attribution drift signal." lightbox="media/how-to-monitor-models/model-monitoring-configure-feature-attribution-drift.png":::

-1. Select **Save** to return to the **Select monitoring signals** page.
+1. On the Select monitoring signals page, finish configuring your monitoring signals, and then select **Next**.

     :::image type="content" source="media/how-to-monitor-models/model-monitoring-configured-signals.png" alt-text="Screenshot showing the configured signals." lightbox="media/how-to-monitor-models/model-monitoring-configured-signals.png":::

-1. When you're finished with your monitoring signals configuration, select **Next** to go to the **Notifications** page.
-1. On the **Notifications** page, enable alert notifications for each signal and select **Next**.
+1. On the Notifications page, turn on notifications for each signal, and then select **Next**.
-1. Review your settings on the **Review monitoring settings** page.
+1. On the Review monitoring details page, review your settings.

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-advanced-configuration-review.png" alt-text="Screenshot showing review page of the advanced configuration for model monitoring." lightbox="media/how-to-monitor-models/model-monitoring-advanced-configuration-review.png":::